 So how did it go?
 Well, we slept a little, ate a little, and laughed til we snorted.
-And because we KNOW you’re dying to know, here’s a play by play of our overnight campout at Chick Fil A.
+And because we KNOW you’re dying to know, here’s a play by play of our overnight campout at the Chick Fil A First 100 event.

 If you had told us before we had kids that one day we would be absolutely giddy over double naps, I’d probably had thought you were crazy.
 How exciting will it REALLY be?
 I mean, it’s two kids falling asleep at the same time.
 Probably happens all the time.
 Except when it turns out it’s about as rare as that solar eclipse everyone was freaking out over.
 Triple naps?
 Haley’s comet status.
 So yeah, we get WAY more excited than we ever thought we would.

 Here are 25 other things that made us WAY happier than they should have:

 Getting a good parking spot at the YMCA.
 Or anywhere.

 Loving Chick Fil A?
 Yeah, that’s one of our deeply held, core beliefs.
 There has been MANY a day where the only thing that gets us through is the promise of a trip to Chick Fil A…and I’m talking about the Mamas, not the Little Salties.
 So what is it about Chick Fil A that we love so much?
 We’ll do our best to put it into words.